Toddlers are children ages 1 to 3.

-- Toddlers thrive on regularity.
+- Regularity is the key.
 Major changes in their routine are hard for them.
-Toddlers should have regular nap, bed, snack, and meal times.
+Let them have regular nap, bed, snack, and meal times.

 - Toddlers should not be allowed to eat many snacks throughout the day.
-Too many snacks can take away the desire to eat regular meals, which tend to offer more balanced nutrition.
+Too many snacks can take away the desire to eat regular nutritious meals.

 - Traveling with a toddler or having guests at the house can disrupt the child's routine.
 This may make the child more irritable.
 In these situations, reassure the child and try to get back to a routine in a calm way.